 Pathankot under Sikh RuleLater on, Sayed Khan, a Muslim descendent of the kings of Nurpur took possession of the territory and ruled over Pathankot till 1781.
 From 1781 to 1796, the area was ruled by Kanhaiya Misl, one of the twelve sovereign states in the Sikh Confederacy.
 After that, it was taken over by Raja Ranjit Singh.
 Ultimately, in 1849, it was annexed by the British and became a part of their empire.
 However, the area continued to play an important part in the Sikh history of this region.

 Pathankot becomes a part of Gurudaspur DistrictDuring British rule, Pathankot became a part of Gurudaspur district and remained so until 2011.
 On 27th July of the same year, the city along with its adjoining areas was carved out of Gurudaspur to form a separate district.
-Today, Pathankot district consists of Pathankot and DharKalan subdivisions as well as Naraut Jaimal Singh and Bamial tehsils.
+Today, Pathankot district in Punjab consists of Pathankot and DharKalan subdivisions as well as Naraut Jaimal Singh and Bamial tehsils.